 Kenneth J. Steier, DO, FACOI, FCCP, MBA, MHA, MPH

-Dr. Steier is the Dean of Clinical Education and a Professor of Medicine at the Touro College of Osteopathic Medicine in New York City, and serves as Campus Dean of the Middletown Campus.
+Dr. Steier is the Executive Dean of the Touro College of Osteopathic Medicine and is the Founding and Campus Dean of the Middletown Campus.
 He is Board certified in internal, pulmonary and critical care medicine.
 He formerly served as Associate Dean and Chair of the Department of Medicine at the Kansas City University of Medicine and Biosciences, as well as a Clinical Assistant Dean at the New York College of Osteopathic Medicine.
 He holds master’s degrees in business administration, public health, geriatric health, and health administration.
 Dr. Steier is an accreditation surveyor for the American Osteopathic Association (AOA), a grant reviewer for the Health Resources Services Administration and a consultant for the Food and Drug Administration.
 He received a bachelor of science in biology from the State University of New York at Stony Brook, and his doctor of osteopathic medicine degree from the New York College of Osteopathic Medicine.

 Dr. Steier has written for a number of notable publications including the Journal of the American Osteopathic Association, the Journal of the Pennsylvania Osteopathic Medical Association, the Post Graduate Medicine, Osteopathic Medical News and the Hospital Physician.
 He is a frequent guest as a medical expert on CBS radio, Channel 4 News in New York and Channel 12 News in Long Island.